web-ridge/react-ridge-state/README.md

 // if you only want to subscribe to part of your state (this example the first product) const cartProducts = cartProductsState.useSelector((state) => state[0]);

-// custom comparison function (only use this if you have heavy child components and the default === comparison is not efficient enough) const cartProducts = cartProductsState.useSelector( (state) => state[0],
+// custom comparison function (only use this if you have heavy child components and the default === comparison is not sufficient enough) const cartProducts = cartProductsState.useSelector( (state) => state[0],
   (a, b) => JSON.stringify(a) === JSON.stringify(b)